 This is a question from many postpartum mothers: Can they take bath and wash hair during postpartum confinement period?

 People were living in ventilated bark or wooden houses in early times, which were cool during daytime and cold at night.
 Washrooms were outside of house and were also ventilated at that time.
 The lights inside were dim and there were a lot of mosquitoes.
-It was easy to get cold or be bitten by mosquitoes, so using washroom was inconvenient for postpartum mothers.
+It was easy to get cold or be bitten by mosquitoes, so using washroom was inconvenient for mothers especially when there is movement restriction during postpartum period.

 As a result, postpartum mothers stayed at home during postpartum confinement period at that time.
 Usually they were lying in bed with mosquito net.
 They could not take bath or wash hair, and had to go to toilet by using a spittoon.
 Doors and windows must be keep shutdown all time.
 Postpartum mothers could avoid “Puerperal Fever” by staying inside the room.

 Current living environment and condition are much better than before.
 There are windproof walls in houses, which could block wind and rain.
 Water supply has been improved that people could get clean water immediately when turning on the water-tap.
 Moreover, washrooms are indoors nowadays.
-Everything looks so convenient.
-Nowadays people focuses on health and wellness during the postpartum rest period.
+Everything looks so convenient and peaceful for confinement mothers.
+Nowadays modern mothers focuses on their health and wellness during the postpartum rest period.
 Postpartum mothers will stay healthy if they choose the proper way to take bath and wash hair.
 Follow the tips below:

 1. Turning off air conditioner and open window one hour prior to taking bath, to avoid getting cold.